Harrison Hansen: Baroudeurs de Pia XIII

+On 6 June 2026, Hansen played in the 2025–26 Super XIII final in which Pia won 31–30 against AS Carcassonne.

 Representative career

 Eligible for England, New Zealand and Samoa, Hansen represented England at youth level.
 However, in 2006 he was called up into the New Zealand squad for the mid season international against Great Britain.
 He later switched his allegiance to Samoa, and made his Samoa début in 2007.

 Hansen was part of the Samoan squad for the 2008 Rugby League World Cup.

 In 2009 Hansen was named as part of the Samoan side for the Pacific Cup.

 Following the withdrawal of Roy Asotasi, Hansen was named Samoa's captain for the 2013 Rugby League World Cup.
 However just before the tournament kicked off, he suffered an injury, forcing him out of the tournament.
 He handed the captaincy over to Iosia Soliola.